Foundations in Family Studies

 - Demographics of families in different countries

-- Introduction to the key issues addressed in Family Studies
+- Introduction to key issues in Family Studies

 - Introduction to major concepts in and theoretical approaches to Family Studies